 MoPub is here to help you #ElevateYourGame.
+We offer a wide range of educational resources for mobile app publishers.
 Make sure to stay tuned for the next post in the series: a closer look at gaming genres and terminology for app publishers to be aware of.
 Questions, comments, in the meantime?
 Reach out to the MoPub team.

 About the author: Nic McConnell, Publisher Solutions Manager